-Utah juniper and singleleaf pinyon are usually killed by fire, and are most vulnerable to fire when they are under four feet tall (Bradley et al. 1992).
+Utah juniper is usually killed by fire, and is most vulnerable to fire when it is under four feet tall (Bradley et al. 1992).
 Larger trees, because they have foliage farther from the ground and thicker bark, can survive low severity fires but mortality does occur when 60% or more of the crown is scorched (Bradley et al. 1992).
 With the low production of the understory vegetation, high severity fires within this plant community were not likely and rarely became crown fires (Bradley et al. 1992, Miller and Tausch 2000).
 Tree density on this site increases with grazing management that favors the removal of fine fuels and management focused on fire suppression.
 With an increase of cheatgrass in the understory, fire severity is likely to increase.
 Utah juniper reestablishes by seed from nearby seed source or surviving seeds.
 Utah juniper begins to produce seed at about 30 years old (Bradley et al. 1992).
-Seeds establish best through the use of a nurse plant such as sagebrush and rabbitbrush (Everett and Ward 1984,Tausch and West 1988, Bradley et al. 1992).
+Seeds establish best through the use of a nurse plant such as sagebrush and rabbitbrush (Everett and Ward 1984, Tausch and West 1988, Bradley et al. 1992).
+Utah juniper woodlands reach mature stage between 85 to 150 years after fire (Barney and Frischknecht 1974, Tausch and West 1988).